Table of Contents Search for printer HOME

 Finally in 1987 a dramatic visible demonstration convinced many scientists that the theory deserved respect.
 Satellite pictures of the oceans displayed persistent clouds reflecting sunlight above shipping lanes — a manifest response to ship-stack exhaust.
 Aerosols could indeed create clouds, enough to outweigh the particles' direct interactions with radiation.
 (Later studies showed there were inconsistencies, as usual with aerosols; in some cases emissions from ships made for more cloudiness, in some cases less.
 But even where there were no ship tracks at all, it turned out that the ships' exhaust affected the water content of the air in a way that brought cooling.
 Studies of shipping lanes would become an important tool for quantifying aerosol effects.)(75) It was also becoming clear that humans were the dominant source of the atmosphere's sulfate aerosols.(76) Nevertheless, many scientists continued to think of aerosols as "local" pollution and worried little about global implications.

-The closer scientists got to definite answers, the more they noticed additional factors that they ought to figure in.
+The closer scientists thought they were getting to definite answers, the more they noticed additional factors that they ought to figure in.
 For example, studies of the surprising dwindling of ozone over Antarctica (the "ozone hole") revealed in 1985 that crucial reactions took place on the surface of ice crystals floating high in the atmosphere.
 Scientists had dismissed surface reactions on particles as unlikely to make much difference for the chemical structure of the upper atmosphere.
 Now they saw the reactions were yet another set of complex problems that they would have to investigate.
 Even more troublesome was the fact that any climate change would alter the natural background emission of aerosols.
 For example, if deserts expanded (whether from direct human activity or climate change) there would be more airborne dust.
 Meanwhile pollution studies showed that altering the amount of one type of aerosol in the air would start a chain of reactions that would alter the distribution of sizes and other key characteristics of other aerosols.
 And these subtle calculations themselves, one author warned, "do not do justice to the complexities of the real atmosphere."(77)

 <=>Other gases